Prudhvi-pln/udb/DEVGUIDE.md

  - HLS means Http Live Streaming.
 In IDM, you can see the file ending as .ts
  - It will contain main file .m3u8 which contains details of the segment files and a key
  - Algorithm to download this file:
-   - download all segments in .m3u8 & decrypt if required
+   - download all segments in .m3u8 & decrypt if required.
+Decrypt information is available in the same m3u8 file
    - combine the segments in same order as in m3u8
-   - convert the combined file to mp4 using ffmpeg
+   - convert the combined file to mp4 using ffmpeg / simply write to a file using with open.
+But ffmpeg is better as it is faster
- - Coding this algo is fun, but you are lazy, so you are using m3u8downloader pip package
+ - Coding this algo is fun, but if you are lazy, you can try m3u8downloader pip package

 ### Process Flow
  - get search results from __search_url__ _(every anime has a uid)_